 Boat Inspired Microservice Resilience

-Microservices Patterns Bulkhead
+Microservices Bulkhead architecture

 It’s pretty normal for you to want to have a stable system.